vrandall66/front-end-submissions-public/1711/mod-4/palette-picker/michael-gatewood.md

 #### Please feel free to ask any other questions or make any other statements below!

-Incomplete:
+Late (post-1300):

-1. Fix conditional inside get single project, get single palette, and delete palette so that tests pass.
+1. Corrected tests to pass.

 2. Commented server file.